 Cold weather pet protection becomes more important this time of year.
 Here in North Texas we got just a sprinkling of snow so far but temps of 25 degrees (and less) with wind chill can make it uncomfortable for our dogs and cats.
-It can also be downright dangerous, especially for pets that spend any amount of time outside, like feral cats or stray dogs.
-House pets used to warm indoor temps need extra help, too.
+My sympathies to those of you experiencing the brunt of the Polar Vortex weather this week — it’s not only dangerous for you, it’s deadly for unprotected pets.
+Outside animals like feral cats or stray dogs, suffer greatly.
+Housepets used to warm indoor temps need extra help, too.
+It seemed like a good time to remind everyone about cold weather pet protection.

 COLD WEATHER PET PROTECTION